 N8071 [Formerly N471]: Leadership in Interprofessional Practice: Critical Issues for Promoting a Culture of Safety

 This course is designed to enhance students' understanding of the management of unprofessional behavior, difficult interpersonal interactions, disclosure of medical errors and the role of each in building a culture of safety in the clinical practice environment.
 Using a case-based format, students will explore critical incidents, gain expertise in recognizing impediments to patient safety, and develop skills to rectify situations resulting in poor clinical outcomes.
 Students participate in faculty-guided, case-based group exercises emphasizing interprofessional team dynamics and emerge prepared to serve in leadership roles to create safer practice environments.
-Summer Wilbeck and Thurman.
+Summer Wilbeck.